Saša Marković Mikrob: Radio

-Since 1990, Marković has worked on Radio B92 in the show Ritam srca (Rhythm of the heart), and since the end of the 1990s hosted and edited Lepi ritam srca (Beautiful rhythm of the heart), which was always beginning with his distinctive greeting Zdravo živo!
+From 1990, Marković worked on Radio B92 on the show Ritam srca (Rhythm of the heart), and since the end of the 1990s hosted and edited Lepi ritam srca (Beautiful rhythm of the heart), which was always beginning with his distinctive greeting Zdravo živo!
 In the show, Marković was "in a fun and optimistic way commenting on the reality, recommending concerts, exhibitions and other events", and from his collection he was choosing "music that could not be heard in other places."
 After that, up to 2006. he was working with Mićun Ristić on Radio SKC, and led Black Market – a show about the music and concert events in Belgrade.
 The name of the show came from the record market that was simultaneously taking place in the street in front of the Studentski kulturni centar.
 The show also had a live edition in DKSG, and in some other venues in the city.
 The show was canceled after Radio SKC had not received permission to broadcast on the contest of the Broadcasting Agency of the Republic of Serbia.